Finn

 The illegal practice of ear cropping remains a trend.

 In 2021 we reported the alarming increase, nationally and locally, in the illegal practice of ear cropping by sharing Finn's story.
 The cutting is done for cosmetic reasons, allegedly to make the dogs look tough, but has both health and behaviour connotations (as it reduces dog to dog communication).
-Sadly this trend persists, a report from BBC Panorama tonight will show this continued breeding for looks, including ear cropping, at the expense of a dog's health.
+Sadly this trend persists, a report from BBC Panorama shows this continued breeding for looks, including ear cropping, at the expense of a dog's health.

 Finn was from a litter of nine puppies all subjected to this mutilation – they had received no pain relief during the procedure and many of the wounds remained infected.
 The owner was successfully prosecuted by the RSPCA and was sentenced to 14 weeks custody and disqualified from keeping dogs for 15 years.